rdegges/rdegges-blog/articles/2010/basic-xml-parsing-with-python-and-lxml.md

 HTTP 200 OK code, which means the operation succeeded, and the id tag contains an identification number which the client needs to store for later processing.

-Now, let’s quickly analyze the situation.
+Now, let's quickly analyze the situation.
 We have an XML tag which will be available whether the operation succeeds or fails, which is the code tag.
 So, for the client to be able to distinguish between a success or failure, it needs to first figure out what code was returned.

-Let’s write some python-lxml code to quickly output the value of the code tag:
+Let's write some python-lxml code to quickly output the value of the code tag:

     from lxml import etree